Swiss police raid UEFA headquarters to examine contract

 | NYON, Switzerland

-NYON, Switzerland Swiss police raided the headquarters of the European football body UEFA on Wednesday to gather information about a contract signed by Gianni Infantino, now head of the global football body FIFA, that was reported in the Panama Papers.
+NYON, Switzerland Swiss police raided the headquarters of the European soccer body UEFA in Nyon on Wednesday to gather information about a contract signed by Gianni Infantino, now head of the global soccer body FIFA, that was reported in the Panama Papers.

-The Swiss attorney-general's (OAG) office said the search in Nyon, Switzerland, was part of "ongoing criminal proceedings" and had been launched because of "suspicion of criminal mismanagement and ... misappropriation".
+The Swiss attorney-general's (OAG) office said the search was part of "ongoing criminal proceedings" and had been launched because of "suspicion of criminal mismanagement and ... misappropriation."

 "The OAG's criminal proceedings are in connection with the acquisition of television rights and are at present directed against persons unknown, meaning that for the time being, no specific individual is being targeted by these proceedings," it added.